 Volunteers’ Week (1-7 June 2015) is an annual celebration of the contribution millions of volunteers make across the UKResidents in Sussex are being encouraged to join a scheme that involves volunteers checking on the welfare of those detained in police custody to ensure their human rights are being upheld.

 Six members of the Police & Crime Commissioner’s Youth Commission spent the day gathering the views and opinions of over 80 young people at the Brighton Youth Arts Festival on Saturday (23 May).

 Webcast Available Here :http://www.sussex-pcc.public-i.tv/core/portal/webcast_interactive/167058...

-Victims of crime will now be able to access a range of restorative justice (RJ) services due to the recent opening of a specialist RJ hub in Bognor Regis.The Bognor office is one of three multi-agency hubs to open across the county, staffed with RJ specialists from Sussex Police and Victim Support.
-The other two hubs are in Brighton and Bexhill.
+Victims of crime in Brighton and Hove will now be able to access a range of restorative justice (RJ) services due to the recent opening of a specialist RJ hub in John Street Police Station.The Brighton office is one of three multi-agency hubs to open across the county, staffed with RJ specialists from Sussex Police and Victim Support.
+The other two hubs are in Bexhill and Bognor Regis.

 Sussex Police & Crime Commissioner, Katy Bourne is backing government plans to provide more funding to deliver more places of safety for people living with mental health issues.The announcement that up to £15m will be made available was made by the Home Secretary during her speech at the Police Federation annual conference in Bournemouth today (20 May).